Founder and Director, AMGA/IFMGA Certified Mountain Guide

 With his personal expedition experience serving as the backbone of his career, Josh has focused his efforts in outdoor education on sharing the lessons that he has learned in the mountains with his students.
 He has honed his craft while working as a guide for Exum Mountain Guides, an instructor at the University of Utah, as a senior NOLS instructor, and as an instructor for various organizations throughout the country.

 Josh created the School for International Expedition Training with a vision to train aspiring mountain guides and outdoor educators so that they can learn the risk management skills they need to stack the odds in their favor while developing their skills.
 He feels that the expedition is the perfect medium for grappling with, and understanding life’s greatest lessons, and he loves mentoring students through that process!

 During his 9 year tenure with NOLS, Josh played an integral part in developing the NOLS rock climbing program in Argentina and served as a Program Supervisor for the Mountaineering and Rock Climbing Program in the US.
 He helped develop the rock rescue program and protocols and has authored numerous articles for the institution.

-Josh received his BA in Environmental Studies from the University of Montana, is an AMGA/IFMGA Guide (Certified in Rock, Alpine, Ski), AMGA SPI Course/Exam Provider, holds a Level 3 Avalanche Certification, is an AAA Pro Member, holds a current WFR and CPR, is an Adjunct Instructor for Green Mountain College and the University of Utah, and has received 2 awards from the American Alpine Club for his international climbing endeavors.
+Josh received his BA in Environmental Studies from the University of Montana, is an AMGA/IFMGA Guide (Certified in Rock, Alpine, Ski), AMGA SPI Course/Exam Provider, holds a Level 3 Avalanche Certification, is an AAA Pro Member, holds a current WFR and CPR, is an Adjunct Instructor for Westminster College and the University of Utah, and has received 2 awards from the American Alpine Club for his international climbing endeavors.

 For more details: